byu-cpe/ecen520_student/tx_download/tx_download.md

 This way you can simulate your debouncer with relatively short debounce times but synthesize your debouncer with a longer debounce time.

 Design your debouncer with the following requirements:
-* Place a two flip-flop synchronizer on the input `async_in` signal to sycnrhonize the input signal to the clock domain.
+* Place a two flip-flop synchronizer on the input `async_in` signal to synchronizer the input signal to the clock domain.
 * Create a counter within your module to count the `DEBOUNCE_CLKS` before transitioning the output signal.
 You can use the `$clog2` function to determine how many bits are needed for the counter (i.e., `$clog2(DEBOUNCE_CLKS)`)
+-->

 When you have created your debouncer, simulate your debouncer with the testbench `debouncer_tb.sv` until your debouncer passes all tests.
 Create a makefile rule named `sim_debouncer` that will perform this simulation from the command line using the default module parameters.